 Gas Pool Heater Pros

-- Heats the water quickly and in any outside temperature
+- Heats water quickly and at any outside temperature.

 Gas Pool Heater Cons